Photo by Efrem Efre via PPexels

 The man who didn’t blink in front of him was Juan Pablo Montoya, a fire-breathing Colombian with a rocket of a right foot and absolutely zero interest in playing nice.

-That’s the difference.
-Others hoped to not get lapped.
+That was the difference.
+Others hoped simply to not get lapped.
 Montoya came to fight.

 The respect Michael never expected